TampereJS/tamperejs-org/docs/modules/stickers.md

 ## Purpose

-Advertising the community through people who like to decorate their things with stickers, eg. laptop
+Advertising the community so that more people would join the events and the community.
+Stickers allow people to decorate their laptops and thus spread the word of the community.

 ## Interfaces